HMS Protector play football at the most southerly and rugged pitch: South Georgia

 ”We are very grateful to South Georgia's government for being such good hosts.”

 The sailors lost 2-1 to the home side, who were said to be far better suited to the challenging conditions found at the British Overseas Territory.
+(Forces Net)

 Top CommentsDisclaimer & comment rules